Code-Institute-Submissions/mlsp2/README.md

 You'll be able to view the sketches, wireframes, and mockups for this project in the **Wireframes** folder, located within the **Static** folder in the  [Github project repository](https://github.com/gaspar91/mlsp2).

 I used [Balsamiq](https://balsamiq.com/) to build the wireframes, so you might need the program in order to view some of the documents.

+# User Stories

+### User Story One:

+As a person visiting a new place I would like to know witch are the most recommended places to visit and the best accomodations to stay.

+### User Story Two:

+It's important to me that there are several places to visit to keep me entertained and have a fun experience.

+### User Story Three:

+It's important to me to see what the city looks like and I would like to see that through social media, with images and other people's comments.

+### User Story Three:

+Accessibility is fundamental for me, so if I can search for the website when I'm walking or I'm far away from my computer I can just search for it on my phone or tablet.

+### User Story Four:

+As someone who doesn't like to waist time with giving to much detail, filling up a short and quick form, in order to get more information is really nice and motivates me to do it.

+### User Story Five:

+It is also important that there is a confirmation of my submission.